EXHIBIT A. GENERAL INSURANCE PROVISIONS

 A. All uses of “Company” in this Exhibit A refer to Applicant.

-B. From the Effective Date and for the duration of the Agreement term, Company shall ensure that the types of insurance required by DEP for Phase 2 are obtained and remain in force, and that such insurance adheres to all requirements of the Agreement including this Exhibit B. For the avoidance of doubt, if a type of insurance is not required by DEP then Company is not obligated to obtain or maintain it.
+B. From the Effective Date and for the duration of the Agreement term, Company shall ensure that the types of insurance required by DEP for Phase 2 are obtained and remain in force, and that such insurance adheres to all requirements of the Agreement including this Exhibit A. For the avoidance of doubt, if a type of insurance is not required by DEP then Company is not obligated to obtain or maintain it.

 C. Company is authorized to undertake or maintain operations under this Agreement only during the effective period of all required coverage.